EATON BUSINESS SCHOOL LLC 2023 Certification Badge

 The Weber–Fechner law

-This method is well known and practiced a lot because it is easy to calculate and does not need much information, data respectively.
+This method is well known and practiced a lot because it is easy to calculate and does not need much information, or data respectively.

 The crux is, that this procedure is not specifically strategic, right?
 It also seems to be very static.
-For an instant,

-From Pricing to Psychophysics
+From pricing to psychophysics

 Simply put, psychophysics studies the relationship between physical stimuli, such as Smelling, Sounds, changes in Temperature and the like and the (Psychological) sensations and perceptions they induce.